jganseman/cassatie-be/README.md

 ## Notes and Future Work

 * Still need to add some code to demo the actual NLP experiments.
+* No annotations yet!
 * Seems like arrests can also be downloaded individually from links of the form: http://jure.juridat.just.fgov.be/pdfapp/download_blob?idpdf=N-20150217-5 where the idpdf parameter contains: N/F (language), date of arrest, sequential number of arrest, starting from 1, up to ?
 Is there a potential here to scrape a bigger dataset?
 However, these might be only partially or not anonymized.

+## Contact

+Using this at a hackathon or some other project?
+Get in touch so I can at least retweet - @jganseman